Retinal detachment repair

 This article describes the repair of rhegmatogenous retinal detachments.
 These occur due to a hole or tear in the retina.

 Most retinal detachment repair operations are urgent.
 A detached retina does not get a supply of oxygen.
 This causes the cells in the area to die, which can lead to blindness.

 If holes or tears in the retina are found before the retina detaches, the eye doctor can close the holes using a laser.
 This procedure is most often done in the doctor's office.

 If the retina has just started to detach, a procedure called pneumatic retinopexy may be done to repair it.

-You are then positioned so the gas bubble floats up against the hole in the retina and pushes it back into place.
+- You are then positioned so the gas bubble floats up to the hole in the retina and pushes it back into place.